coltongrainger/quamash/prelims/analysis.md

 >  When Fourier submitted his paper [*Mémoire sur la propagation de la chaleur dans les corps solides*] in 1807, the committee (which included Lagrange, Laplace, Malus and Legendre, among others) concluded: ...the manner in which the author arrives at these equations is not exempt of difficulties and [...] his analysis to integrate them still leaves something to be desired on the score of generality and even rigour. [[List of important publications in mathematics](https://en.wikipedia.org/wiki/List_of_important_publications_in_mathematics#Analysis).
 English Wikipedia.
 Retrieved September 9, 2018.]

 We need (general) integrals that (i) allow reasonable interchange of sums and limits and that (ii) have values coinciding with Riemann integrals (whenever these Riemann integrals exist).

-Some options.
+THANKS: We owe the Lebesgue integral to a burst of productivity in continental Europe between ...
+Bernhard Riemann's 1853 *Über die Darstellbarkeit einer Function durch eine trigonometrische Reihe* and Henri Lebesgue's 1901 doctoral dissertation, *Intégrale, longueur, aire*.

-- the Lebesgue integral (1901)
+Some generalizations of the Lebesgue integral include

 - the (narrow) [Denjoy integral](https://www.encyclopediaofmath.org/index.php/Denjoy_integral) defined via transfinite induction (1912)
 - the [Kinchin integral](https://en.wikipedia.org/wiki/Khinchin_integral) or "wide Denjoy integral" (1916)
 - the [Perron integral](https://www.encyclopediaofmath.org/index.php/Perron_integral) defined via minor and major functions
 - the [Henstock-Kurzweil integral](https://en.wikipedia.org/wiki/Henstock%E2%80%93Kurzweil_integral) or "[gauge integral](https://math.vanderbilt.edu/schectex/ccc/gauge/letter/)" (1957)
--

-THANKS!
-We owe the Lebesgue integral to a burst of productivity in continental Europe between ...
-Bernhard Riemann's 1853 *Über die Darstellbarkeit einer Function durch eine trigonometrische Reihe* and Henri Lebesgue's 1901 doctoral dissertation, *Intégrale, longueur, aire*.
+We now aim to rigorously define the Lebesgue measure, the Lebesgue integral, and it's relation to differentiation (we are happy with the differentiation's naive definition).
+By the end of the semester, we should be able to make an analogous statement of the fundamental theory of calculus for Lebesgue integration.

+### Assumed background

+We assume rudiments of set theory and an axiomatic derivation of the real numbers are known.

+DEF: (Naive) The real numbers are ... elements of the unique complete ordered field, that is, to be sophisticated, Dedekind cuts.